shashankch/Facex/README.md

 This Application provides GUI to perform complex Modern facial Recognition(using Deep learning) and Tracking Tasks.
 It provides features like creating account,uploading images/creating dataset and Training classifier,realtime tracking and detailed report in PDF format containing facial measurements,probability etc.

+Packages used in this project are mentioned in 'requirements.txt'.